 - Pessimistic Approach

 In the Optimistic Approach, the communication channel between the nodes is simply restored while letting the partitioned nodes work as usual temporarily.
 This is done assuming that the nodes will synchronize automatically in a short time.
-This approach may be just an easy way out as there is always a threat of data corruption in case of Split-Brain.
+This approach may be just an easy way out as there is always a threat of data corruption in the case of Split-Brain.

 Handling Split-Brain through NCache

-Two or more nodes work connect and work together to form a cluster.
+Two or more nodes can connect and work together to form a cluster.
 Each node of the cluster is called a member.
-A cluster in NCache can be considered as a group channel in which members can talk to each other by sending or receiving messages.
+A cluster in NCache can be considered a group channel in which members can talk to each other by sending or receiving messages.
 A cluster is always formed in a mesh topology, which means that all nodes are interconnected.